75mm-studio/security/docs/data_transfer_information_eng.md

 *Company* only uses disk on which physical security system is applied.
 Even in the case of robbery, the third party cannot open the data.

-Disk model : Serotech Security HDD S3 / AES256bit XTS encryption algorithm is applied. the algorithm got top security grade from CIA(Central Intelligence Agency)
+Disk model : Serotech Security HDD S3 / AES256bit XTS encryption algorithm is applied.
+The algorithm got top security grade from CIA(Central Intelligence Agency)

 ### Storage
 Before and after transmission, external disk shall be kept in server room with triple security.